 The University Council consults with the Executive Board regarding University-wide policy on teaching, research, finances and human resources.
 The Council provides the Board with solicited and unsolicited advice, and has the right of consent in certain matters.

 Every year the Central Electoral Office organises elections for the student seats in the University Council.
 And every two years for the staff seats.
-The next elections for the student seats are from 14 - 16 May 2018.
-The list of candidates is available.
-Take a look and decide which candidate you are going to vote for.
+The elections for the student seats were from 14 - 16 May 2018.
+The results were published on 18 May.
+Have a look which twelve students will be in the council from 1 September 2018.